-Anglo-Saxon tribes of Britain.
+Byglent is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Byglent family once lived in an estate called Bigland, in the parish of Cartmell, North Lancashire.
-Alternatively, the name could have been derived from Biglands, a hamlet in Cumbria.

 Early Origins of the Byglent family